PascalBod/espidf-udp/01-wifi/README.md

 ### connect_wifi

-The connect_wifi task is in charge of maintaining a connection to the Internet via a given Wi-Fi access point, and sending UDP datagrams to a remote host.
+The connect_wifi task is in charge of maintaining a connection to the Internet via a given Wi-Fi access point.

 It accepts the following messages:
 * *connect* - payload: the Wi-Fi access point to use